Ins1ne/markdown-cv/index.md

 SIP Phone Number Platform for Temporary Ad Campaigns

 Led the development of a dynamic solution providing temporary phone numbers for advertising purposes.
-The system comprised multiple microservices, leveraging Node.js for key functionalities and Go for other critical services.
+The system comprised multiple microservices, <br>
+leveraging Node.js for key functionalities and Go for other critical services.
 MongoDB served as the primary database for scalable data storage.

 Successfully delivered an MVP in Go (Golang), attracting early customers and validating the product-market fit.